Amalgam removal needs to be conducted with great care

 - Medical air for patient to direct vapour away from inhalation

-- High strength suction with to avoid mercury recirculation
+- High strength suction to avoid mercury recirculation

 - Use of negative ion generators and air purifiers

-- Use of tungsten carbide burs to remove amalgam, minimizing heat generated & length of procedure
+- Use of tungsten carbide burs to remove amalgam, minimising heat generated and length of procedure

-This protocol can help in the following ways:
+This SMART protocol can help in the following ways:

-- Protects your airway from debris associated with removing old restorations so you don’t swallow or inhale amalgam/mercury
+- Protects your airway, clothes and hair from debris associated while removing old restorations so you don’t swallow or inhale amalgam/mercury

 - Guards soft tissue by keeping tongue, lips and cheeks protected